Shatir Ghaznavi: Lahore – Post-Partition

-After the completion of these movies Shatir joined actor-director Nazir's film production unit known as Anees Pictures.
-Shatir and Nazir had known each other from Bombay.
-Often they would meet each other at Kardar Studios.
-Nazir was aware of Shatir's literary capabilities since then and had a lot of respect for him.
+After the completion of these movies, Shatir joined actor-director Nazir's film production unit known as Anees Pictures.
 Nazir entrusted Shatir with the task of writing the story and dialogues for his film Bheegee Palkain.
 The film was to be directed by Sharif Nayyar who was himself a story and dialogues writer.
 He preferred simple and short dialogues for the film.
 On the other hand, Nazir, who was playing the lead role in the movie and also was the policy maker, wanted flowery language and high pitched, emotionally loaded dialogues.
-It was a challenge for Shatir to satisfy both.
-Due to his skills he was able to satisfy the opposing demands of the director and the film maker.
+It was a challenge for Shatir to satisfy both of them.
+Due to his skills, he was able to satisfy the opposing demands of the director and the film maker.
 The movie was released in 1952 but did not do well at the box office.
 Nazir was upset about it.
 Shatir had a two-year contract with Anis Pictures but he wanted to leave which he did in a friendly atmosphere.
-Nazir was reluctant to let Shatir go, he tried to stop Shatir with the promise that after his new Punjabi film, Shehri Babu, with which Shatir had nothing to do, he would launch his next Urdu movie for which he would need Shatir.
+Nazir was reluctant to let Shatir go, he tried to stop Shatir with the promise that after his new Punjabi film, Shehri Babu (1953 film), with which Shatir had nothing to do, he would launch his next Urdu movie for which he would need Shatir.
 Later, in spite of Nazir's repeated requests to rejoin his unit, Shatir did not go.

-In 1954 Everready Pictures invited Shatir to write the dialogues and lyrics for their film Sassi.
-It proved to be a blockbuster.
-It was directed by Daud Chand and music was composed by G.A.
-Chisty.
-Central roles were played by Sabiha, Sudhir and Asha Bhosle.
+In 1954, J.C.
+Anand of Eveready Pictures invited Shatir to write the dialogues and lyrics for their film Sassi (1954 film).
+It proved to be a success at the boxoffice.
+It was directed by Daud Chand and music was composed by Ghulam Ahmed Chishti.
+Central roles were played by Sabiha Khanum, Sudhir and Asha Posley.

 Subsequent to this, Shatir wrote stories and dialogues for a string of films produced/directed by Syed Ata Ullah Hashmi.
-The first super hit movie on the box office was Nauker in 1955.
+The first super hit movie on the box office was Naukar in 1955.
 Yet another hit movie which Shatir wrote was Choti Begum in 1956.
-In 1957 Shatir wrote the dialogues for Daata.
+In 1957, Shatir wrote the dialogues for Daata.
 Naya Daur was written in 1958 followed by another of Shatir's hit movie Bhabi in 1960.

-Subsequently, Shatir joined Shabab Kairanvi's production unit, Shabab Films.
-He wrote dialogues and screenplays for a number of Shabab Kairanvi's movies including Mehtab (1962), Shukria (1964) and Aaina (1966), a super hit movie, followed by Insaniyat which was very successful at the box office.
+Subsequently, Shatir joined Shabab Kiranvi's production unit, Shabab Films.
+He wrote dialogues and screenplays for a number of Shabab Kiranvi's movies including Mehtab (1962), Shukria (1964) and Aaina (1966), a super hit movie, followed by Insaniyat (1967 film) which was very successful at the box office.

 Awards

-Shatir Ghaznavi was awarded President's Award (instituted by the then President Ayub Khan) for Best Dialogue writer in 1962.
+Shatir Ghaznavi was awarded the President's Award (instituted by the then President Muhammad Ayub Khan for Best Dialogue writer in 1962.